9 ways to make any home feel like a summer home

 As with your mirrors, try covering your TV (or TVs if you have multiple) for a period of time.
 Make sure to stock up on a few new games or a fresh deck of cards, or think about fun conversation topics (we have a few ideas, here!) to pass the time.

 It might seem silly, but one charming feature of many summer homes is that they have names, just like boats.
 These names often evoke pleasant weather or natural imagery, such as “Fairwinds” or “Swept Away Cottage,” and in a subtle way, they set the tone for your experience of the place.

 To bring this whimsical spirit into your own home, give your home a joyful name.
 This is a fun one to involve kids in.
 And if you’re up for it, paint a sign for your home too, one you can hang in your kitchen or outside if you choose.

-If you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop coming in January 2021 called The 5 Secrets to Designing a Joyful Home.
-You can sign up for the waitlist here.
-And for more ideas on how to have a joyful summer wherever you are, check out our free resource, A Joyful Guide to an Unconventional Summer, which has more than 70 ideas for safe ways to find play, adventure, and celebration this season.
+For more ideas on how to have a joyful summer wherever you are, check out our free resource, A Joyful Guide to an Unforgettable Summer, which has more than 70 ideas to find play, adventure, and celebration this season.
 You can get it right here.